phi-line/h/README.md

 While the main flow of the search was present, there were a few issues with the recordings as I was listening back to them.
 Our agents started to hallucinate more.
 It would interrupt frequently, leading to flakiness in the next results.
 I went back to the drawing board on various prompt alternatives to try and produce predictable results.
 I also ran into a case where the two agents were in a loop, both trying to end the call, but still awaiting each other's responses.
 I began searching for thr right prompt that would have the highest cohesion to the goal.

+To aid with this prompt engineering, I thought it would be helpful if the decisions could be supplied with the text transcript.
+I leveraged the deepgram API's voice utterances to get a back and forth diorized transcript between IVR agent and our agent.

 # Setup

 ## Configure .env